 Requirements of electronic Settlement Matching

-The aim of the EFET eSM Project Workgroup has been to define a “standard electronic settlement matching process” that delivers benefits including those identified in Section 4.2, “Benefits of electronic Settlement Matching”, and which may be used as an automated alternative to the paper based settlement process currently in use within the energy/commodity trading sector and which is compliant with regional (i.e. EU) and local (i.e. country, state) tax and accounting rules.
+The aim of the eSM Project Workgroup has been to define a “standard electronic settlement matching process” that delivers benefits including those identified in Section 4.2, “Benefits of electronic Settlement Matching”, and which may be used as an automated alternative to the paper based settlement process currently in use within the energy/commodity trading sector and which is compliant with regional (i.e. EU) and local (i.e. country, state) tax and accounting rules.

 To achieve this aim, the eSM Standard has defined: